openvswitch/ovs/INSTALL.SELinux.md

    policy features that are supported by the lowest SELinux version out there.
 Typically this means that you should test your SELinux policy changes on the oldest RHEL or CentOS version that this OVS version supports.
-Check INSTALL.Fedora.md file to find out this.
+Check INSTALL.Fedora.rst file to find out this.

 3. The SELinux policy is enforced only when state transition to